Nissen96/CTF-writeups/_writeups/2022/NC3-CTF-2022/Nissezonen.md

 ![Login Page]({{ site.baseurl }}/assets/CTFs/2022/NC3-CTF-2022/nissezonen/20221211033801.png)

 Having tried a few attacks, we discovered that certain SQL keywords in the username field results in a slightly shorter response than normally.
 Inspecting the response, this is due to the final `</body>` and `</html>` tags missing, likely because the PHP code runs `die()` upon SQLi attempts, so there seems to be some WAF on the system.
-Some keywords we found to have this effect was `SELECT`, `FROM`, `UNION`, `SLEEP`, and then also space and `+`.
+Some keywords we found to have this effect were `SELECT`, `FROM`, `UNION`, `SLEEP`, and then also space and `+`.
 We spent many hours trying manual attacks and `sqlmap` on the form, but with no luck.

 At some point we realised that we could also pass the login parameters through query params using GET.
 This seemed to be blocked by the same WAF, and we didn't imagine the two methods would be implemented differently.
 After more time than we care to admit, one of our members had the brilliant idea to fuzz the login via GET anyway, again using `sqlmap`: